popphp/pop-code/README.md

-Pop Code
+pop-code
 ========

 [![Build Status](https://travis-ci.org/popphp/pop-code.svg?branch=master)](https://travis-ci.org/popphp/pop-code)

 OVERVIEW
 --------
-Pop Code is a component of the Pop PHP Framework 2.
-It provides the ability to dynamically generate PHP code on the fly as well as parse and modify existing PHP code.
+`pop-code` provides the ability to dynamically generate PHP code on the fly as well as parse and modify existing PHP code.

+`pop-code` is a component of the [Pop PHP Framework](http://www.popphp.org/).

 INSTALL
 -------

-Install `Pop Code` using Composer.
+Install `pop-code` using Composer.

     composer require popphp/pop-code